Sterling Heights High School: Academics

 The 2020 U.S. News & World Report survey of high schools ranked Sterling Heights 6,162nd nationally and 214th in Michigan.

+As of 2025, the school is teaching Geometry, Biography, Math, and Economics.
+The School also house's the District's Special Education Program Mild Cognitive Impairment (MICI).

+Awards

+In 2015 Sterling Heights High School was one of 68 schools in Michigan to be given the silver medal designation by US News and World Report.

 Demographics

 The demographic breakdown of the 1,472 students enrolled for 2018-19 was: